robfatland/nexus/data/api.md

 ```

-To test this:
+Test this:

 ```
 source ~/.bashrc
 ```

-### Skipped tasks/topics
+### open task

-- Remarks on Azure Function Core Tools and the utility command `func`
+Need remarks on `Azure Function Core Tools` in relation to the utility command `func`.
-    - Includes `How does the localhost test work?' and the default port 7071 forward.
+Need remarks on `How does the localhost test work?' and the default port 7071 forward.

 ### Testing the Function App on the VM

 - `func --version` checks to see the Azure Function
 - `func start` starts the VM's version of the API